Skip to main content

 Archive Historical Rows

-If your system accumulates years of enrollment data, consider partitioning or archiving old semesters into separate tables or schemas.
-An archive.enrollment_2020 table keeps production tables lean.
+If your system accumulates years of orders, consider partitioning or archiving old data into separate tables or schemas.
+An archive.orders_2022 table keeps production tables lean.

 Common Pitfalls